finbourne/lusid-sdk-csharp/sdk/docs/PortfoliosApi.md

             var limit = 56;  // int? | When paginating, limit the results to this number.
 Defaults to 100 if not specified. (optional) var filter = filter_example;  // string | Expression to filter the results.
 For example, to filter on the transaction type, specify \"type eq 'Transaction'\".
 For more information about filtering              results, see https://support.lusid.com/knowledgebase/article/KA-01914. (optional) var query = query_example;  // string | Expression specifying the criteria that the returned portfolios must meet.
-For example, to see which              portfolios have holdings in instruments with a LusidInstrumentId (LUID) of 'LUID_PPA8HI6M' or a Figi of 'BBG000BLNNH6',              specify \"instrument.identifiers in (('LusidInstrumentId', 'LUID_PPA8HI6M'), ('Figi', 'BBG000BLNNH6'))\". (optional) var propertyKeys = new List<string>(); // List<string> | A list of property keys from the 'Portfolio' domain to decorate onto each portfolio.
-These must take the format {domain}/{scope}/{code}, for example 'Portfolio/Manager/Id'. (optional)
+For example, to see which              portfolios have holdings in instruments with a LusidInstrumentId (LUID) of 'LUID_PPA8HI6M' or a Figi of 'BBG000BLNNH6',              specify \"instrument.identifiers in (('LusidInstrumentId', 'LUID_PPA8HI6M'), ('Figi', 'BBG000BLNNH6'))\". (optional) var propertyKeys = new List<string>(); // List<string> | A list of property keys from the 'Portfolio' domain to decorate onto each portfolio,              or from any domain that supports relationships to decorate onto related entities.
+These must take the              format {domain}/{scope}/{code}, for example 'Portfolio/Manager/Id'. (optional) var relationshipDefinitionIds = new List<string>(); // List<string> | A list of relationship definitions that are used to decorate related entities              onto the portfolios in the response.
+These must take the form {relationshipDefinitionScope}/{relationshipDefinitionCode}. (optional)

             try
             {
                 // ListPortfolios: List portfolios
-                ResourceListOfPortfolio result = apiInstance.ListPortfolios(effectiveAt, asAt, page, start, limit, filter, query, propertyKeys);
+                ResourceListOfPortfolio result = apiInstance.ListPortfolios(effectiveAt, asAt, page, start, limit, filter, query, propertyKeys, relationshipDefinitionIds);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)